ssinsta/SSInsta/README.md

 SSInsta - SS Instagram download all your Instagram videos, stories and photos in high resolution and original size by downloading them.
 Get it on your computer, iOS or Android smartphone.

-# SSSINSTAGRAM instagram Downloader to use <a href="https://ssinsta.app/">instagram Downloader</a> for support and bug reports
+# SSSINSTAGRAM instagram Downloader to use <a href="https://ssinsta.app/" rel="referrer follow" >instagram Downloader</a> for support and bug reports

 # SSInsta